meilisearch/specifications/text/0089-tenant-tokens.md

 }
 ```

-> In this example, `indexesPolicy` allows to specify, that no matter which index is searched (among all those accessible by the signing API key that generated the tenant token), this filter will be applied on all search requests.
+> In this example, `searchRules` allows to specify, that no matter which index is searched (among all those accessible by the signing API key that generated the tenant token), this filter will be applied on all search requests.

 ##### 2.1.2.4 `apiKeyPrefix` field